renovatebot/renovate/website/docs/configuration-options.md

 This feature is added for people migrating from alternative services who are used to seeing a "verify" status check on PRs.
 If you'd like to use this then go ahead, but otherwise it's more secure to look for Renovate's [GPG Verified Commits](https://github.com/blog/2144-gpg-signature-verification) instead, because those cannot be spoofed by any other person or service (unlike status checks).

+## stabilityThreshold

+This setting will specify whether or not to update a package based on the lifetime of the latest version.
+The update will take place only if the latest version release time is more recent than the specified stability threshold.

 ## supportPolicy

 Language support is limited to those listed below: